BUSH-xanta/BUSH-xanta/README.md

 Infrastructure-oriented security specialist with hands-on experience in Linux, networking, server environments, and web application analysis.

-Currently working as a **Junior System Engineer at Selectel** and developing practical skills in:

 - penetration testing
 - API security
 - vulnerability assessment